Chapter 14 Excel Formulas, Functions, and Tables

 To freeze the first column: Using the View tab, select the Freeze Pane command in the Windows group.
 When the dropdown menu appears, select Freeze First Column.

 To freeze a row(s): Select the row below the row(s) to be frozen.
 Using the View tab, select the Freeze Pane command in the Windows group.
 When the dropdown menu appears, select Freeze Pane.
 The rows above the selected row will remain visible.
 A gray line will be on the bottom border of the frozen rows.
-For example, in Figure 8C, row 3 was selected and Freeze Pane was selected on the dropdown menu.
-Thus, row 1 and 2 are now always visible on the worksheet above the gray line.
+For example, in Figure 8C, Row 3 and Freeze Pane were selected on the dropdown menu.
+Thus, Rows 1 and 2 are now always visible on the worksheet above the gray line.

 To unfreeze a panel, row, or column: Using the View tab, select the Freeze Pane command in the Windows group.
 When the dropdown menu appears, select Unfreeze Panes (Figure 8E).